trans-travel/trans-travel/notes/usa-general.md

 ## US Passports

-Currently (Mar.
-16, 2025), "X" markers are on US passports are still, in theory, valid.
+Currently (June 26, 2025), "X" markers are on US passports are still, in theory, valid.
 However, no new passports with an "X" marker will be issued.
-Instead, the passport application will be placed on hold.
+This is in spite a court order requiring the Dept. of State to issue passports with an "X" marker.

 In addition, no new passports will be issued with a gender marker change (all are currently on hold).
 It is unknown how previously-changed markers will be handled at passport renewal time.

-Note that because of these holds, any documents submitted to support such applications (such as old passports, birth certificates, etc) will be detained by the State Department until the hold is released and, presumably, the application denied.
+This is in spite of a court order requiring the Dept. of State to issue these passports (update June 26, 2025).

 ## Other Federal Identification